allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 * **Interactivity — Interaction to Next Paint (INP) — On March 12, 2024 INP officially replaced FID and took over the role of the Interactivity metric in the Core Web Vitals (CWV) set**

-All Core Web Vitals are scored based on how well they perform in the field at the 75th percentile of all page loads.
+All Core Web Vitals are scored based on their performance in the field at the 75th percentile of all page loads.
 Google collects data from real users (Real User Monitoring – RUM).

 In search ranking, sites are evaluated as individual URLs.
 For example, this means that in this aspect